CaelumSculptoris/trip-pqc/veinn/README.md

 ## Security Notes

 -   No formal proofs of security yet.
-(Potentially reduces to RWLE)
+(Potentially reduces to RLWE)
 -   Needs analysis against differential, linear, algebraic, and structural attacks.
 -   Provided *solely* as a research artifact.
 Do not deploy in